Maternal Microbiome: How Indole May Protect Children From Fatty Liver Disease

 Metabolic dysfunction-associated steatotic liver disease (MASLD) affects about 30% of children with obesity and 10% of children without obesity.
 It progresses more rapidly in children than adults and is strongly linked to diabetes.

-The disease is often silent until liver-related symptoms appear.
-There are currently no approved drugs for pediatric MASLD—treatment relies on weight loss alone.
+The disease is often silent until liver-related symptoms appear, and there are currently no approved drugs for pediatric MASLD.
+Treatment relies on weight loss alone.

 The Maternal Microbiome Connection